ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 likely take a beating, fail, and having to start all over.
 And you will fail.
 A lot.
 Perhaps for hours, although hopefully fewer than 10,000 :D.

-But here's the thing about Dark Souls.
-The first time you enter that arena, you're probably gonna get squashed flat in a handful of seconds.
+Dark Souls is honestly a really good example of failing your way to mastery.
+The first time you enter a boss arena, you're probably gonna get squashed flat in a matter of seconds.
 But in time, you'll begin to learn the patterns and timings.
-You'll find that you're able to hang in there just a bit longer.
+You'll find that you're able to hang in there just a bit longer on each attempt, and whittle down the health bar just a tiny bit more.
 And with some effort, it will being to feel less and less like a beat-down, and more like a dance.
-The motions will ingrain themselves into your muscle memory, and eventually, you'll emerge triumphantly, able to progress to the next level.
+The motions will ingrain themselves into your muscle memory.
+You'll start playing on autopilot, and eventually, you'll emerge victoriously, able to progress to the next level.

 Obviously, this idea can be applied to any skill.
 You can apply it to programming.
+You can apply it to interviewing.
 You can apply it to public speaking, kinda like I'm doing right now.

 And here's the thing.
 If you're going to fail, you might as well do it in a safe environment where you are able to learn from your mistakes.
 It's part of the